By Becca Lory, CAS, BCCS

 Becca Lory, CAS, BCCS was diagnosed on the autism spectrum as an adult and has since become an active autism advocate, consultant, speaker, and writer.
 With a focus on living an active, positive life, her work includes autism consulting, public speaking engagements, writing a monthly blog, Live Positively Autistic, and the bi-weekly podcast that she co-hosts, Spectrumly Speaking.
 An animal lover with a special affinity for cats, Becca spends most of her time with her partner, Antonio Hector, and their Emotional Support Animal (ESA), Sir Walter Underfoot.

-Read more articles in Zoom Autism Magazine, Issue 13:
+Read about our “Off the Beaten Path” trailblazers in Zoom Autism Magazine, Issue 14:

-- Cummings and Goings: The Manyness of Family by Conner Cummings
+- Cummings and Goings: Creating Your Own Footsteps to Follow by Conner Cummings